rodare903009-maker/SegDeep-Code/README.md

   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

-Open faceswap.ipynb in Google Colab
+Open Deepfake.ipynb in Google Colab

 The notebook generates the face-swap manipulated images and their corresponding pixel-level masks used in the SegDeep dataset.